Typical long-term nursing home care of days gone by is giving way to other priorities.

 So even as the baby boomers are sliding into that age group with more health problems and people are living longer than ever before, nursing home resident numbers are decreasing.
 The focus of care in these facilities has become more short-term for patients who need rehabilitation, reserving long-term care for those suffering from memory loss due to Alzheimer's disease, dementia and other conditions.

-Page 2 of 2 - This makes RiverView's decision to specialize in memory care for its long-term beds a great move that could, in the long run, see more positive results.
+This makes RiverView's decision to specialize in memory care for its long-term beds a great move that could, in the long run, see more positive results.
 As for the care center building built in the 1970s, perhaps the powers-that-be might consider a conversion into assisted living units.